DerPhantomCoder/remailer/README.md

 - Ensure that your configuration and aliases database are readable by user `mail`
 - Use `restorecon -Frv` on the directory where your config/alias db resides to ensure they are labeled properly
 - Run `setsebool -P domain_can_mmap_files 1` to allow the DBM library to `mmap(2)` the aliases db
+- The remailer runs as context `sendmail_t`, this means it must use the SELinux contexts defined by the Sendmail package, you can view these with `semanage fcontext -l|grep sendmail`.